Rawan96/test-coverage/README.md

 * Identify untested area.
 * It can assure the quality of the test.
-* Prevent Defect early.
-* Time, scope and cost can be kept under control.
-* You can find broken code.
 * You won't break your code as easily while refactoring.